 We often find that there are a lot of questions within the mortgage industry that crop up regularly with our Mortgage Advisors in Birmingham.
 So we have compiled a list to ease client worries:

-In regard to Childcare costs, you normally aren’t at risk of getting turned down for a mortgage, most people who remortgage in Birmingham would tend to have children due to moving home in Birmingham for a bigger space.
-It is taken into consideration however, due to the costs being very expensive so you may be granted a lower mortgage amount than other applicants who have the same income but no children.
+You normally aren’t at risk of getting turned down for a mortgage if you have childcare costs involved, as most people who remortgage in Birmingham would tend to have had children after moving home in Birmingham for a bigger space.
+That being said, it is something that can be taken into consideration by the lender due to the costs being very expensive, so you may be granted a lower mortgage amount than other applicants who have the same income but do not have children.

-Childcare costs are assessed on the basis that they’ll be put through as a loan or credit commitment.
-Even without childcare costs being involved, parents may still be granted a lower mortgage than applicants who don’t have children.
-This is down to the factor that Lender’s affordability calculators automatically factor in some of the additional expense that normally comes with children.
+Childcare costs are treated as a loan or credit commitment.
+Even without childcare costs being involved, parents may still be granted a lower mortgage than applicants who aren’t parents, as the lender’s affordability calculators automatically factor in some of the additional expense that often come with having kids.

 Some lenders will also consider aspects like Child Benefits and other state Benefits.
 This can squeeze up the maximum mortgage allowable sometimes.

-A house isn’t bought with the expectation of divorce or separation but this does often happen and as such the situation requires certain files and documents needing changing including name changes on a mortgage and the matter of whether a person is allowed two mortgages.
+Nobody buys a house expecting divorce or separation to come along, but this sadly happens often.
+Because of this, the situation requires certain files and documents to go through a change, including name changes on a mortgage and the matter of whether a person is allowed two mortgages.

 Names can be removed and a person can be allowed two mortgages but will require thorough Mortgage Advice in Birmingham.
-If you end up receiving maintenance this can sometimes be used as part of the assessable income for a mortgage.
+If you end up receiving maintenance this can sometimes be put towards your income for a mortgage.

 It is not unusual for some of your deposit to be a ‘Gifted Deposit’.
-The person who chooses to gift your deposit will need to confirm in writing that it is, in fact, a gift rather than a loan.
+The person who chooses to gift your deposit will need to confirm in writing that it is not a loan and is purely a gift.